privatenumber/link/README.md

 ### Publish mode

-Symlinking doesn't always replicate the exact environment you get from a standard `npm install`.
+Using symbolic links may not replicate the exact environment you get from a standard `npm install`.
 This discrepancy primarily arises from symlinked packages retaining their development `node_modules` directory.
 This can lead to issues, especially when multiple packages depend on the same library.

 <details>
 	<summary>Here's an example</summary>
 	<br>

 In a production environment, `npm install` detects common dependencies and installs only one instance of a shared dependency.
-However, in a symlinked environment, the symlinked package pulls in its own copy from development.
+However, when using a symbolic link to the package directory, the linked package pulls in its own copy from development.

 Consider an example where there's an _App A_ with a dependency on _Package B_, and they both depend on _Library C_: